-It’s in the spotlight again following student protests against writer and commentator Bettina Arndt who was invited onto the two campuses to express her view that claims of a rape culture in universities were overblown.
+It was in the spotlight following student protests against writer and commentator Bettina Arndt who was invited onto the two campuses to express her view that claims of a rape culture in universities were overblown.

-One might say she considers the so-called rape crisis a confected crisis.
+One might say she considers the so-called campus rape crisis as a a “confected crisis”.